Director & Teacher

 In the future, James hopes to follow a path in either acting or teaching, working to help children build and reach their full potential.

 Chee-Rae is a dedicated and consistently high achieving student who has a full scholarship at Fintona Girls College.
-She loves languages, studying both French and Japanese and has been accepted into the Almost French exchange program and will head to Paris in 2018.
+She loves languages, studying both French and Japanese and has been accepted into the Almost French exchange program that took her to Paris in 2017.
 Chee-Rae has used her love of acting in the Alliance Francais Poetry Competition and has been a state finalist in the past two years.
 She has received multiple academic awards across her schooling years, placing in the top 10% in the Australian Problem Solving Mathematical Olympiads over the past 4 years.
 She loves working alongside others in various House competitions and taking on leadership roles, including being a part of Middle School Consul in 2015.
+She recently was accepted into the Kwong Lee Dow Young Scholars Program at Melbourne University.

 Mia also loves singing and dancing.
 She toured Europe with the Balwyn High School Choir in 2015 and will tour USA with the school in March this year.
 A highlight of the 2017 tour will be performing in Carnegie Hall.